linusmossberg/monte-carlo-ray-tracer/README.md

   <a rel="license" href="https://creativecommons.org/licenses/by/4.0/"></a>
 </div>

 This program was initially developed over a period of about 2 months for the course [Advanced Global Illumination and Rendering (TNCG15)](https://liu.se/studieinfo/kurs/tncg15) at Linköpings Universitet.
 I have however continued developing it by adding features such as depth of field and quadric surfaces.

 The program is written in C++ and requires a compiler with C++17 support.
 The only dependencies are the header-only libraries [GLM](https://glm.g-truc.net/) and [nlohmann::json](https://github.com/nlohmann/json), which are included in the repository.

 ## Building
-Clone the repository using the following [git](https://git-scm.com/) command in your terminal:
+Clone the repository using the following [git](https://git-scm.com/) command:
 ```
 git clone https://github.com/linusmossberg/monte-carlo-ray-tracer
 ```
 Next, install [CMake](https://cmake.org/download/) and open the included GUI application.
 Enter the `monte-carlo-ray-tracer` directory as source directory and select a build directory.
 Click `Configure` and continue with the instructions for your platform:

-### Linux/macOS
-Select the `Unix Makefiles` generator and click `Finish`.
-Click `Generate` to generate a makefile, which then can be built by running the command `make -j` in the build directory.
+**Linux/macOS:** Select the `Unix Makefiles` generator and click `Finish`.
+Click `Generate` to generate a makefile, which then can be built by running the command `make` in the build directory.

-### Windows
-Select the `Visual Studio 15 2017` generator or later with the `x64` platform and click `Finish`.
+**Windows:** Select the `Visual Studio 15 2017` generator or later with the `x64` platform and click `Finish`.
 Click `Generate` to generate a visual studio solution file, which then can be opened and built in visual studio.

 ## Usage

 For basic use, just run the program in the directory that contains the *scenes* directory, i.e. the root folder of this repository.
 The program will then parse all scene files and create several rendering options to choose from in the terminal.
+It is also possible to supply a command line argument with the path to the scenes directory.
 For more advanced use, see [scene format](#scene-format).

 ## Scene Format